Best Sportsbook Software Providers in 2026

 - Compliance tools for regional regulations, taxes, and responsible gambling.

 Today’s bettors expect way more than just basic betting.
-They want clean design, instant updates, fast payments, crypto options, and even live streaming.
-If your sportsbook software provider can’t deliver these features, you’ll lose users in seconds.
+They want clean design, instant updates, fast payments, and even live streaming.
+So if your sportsbook software provider can’t deliver these features, you’ll lose users in seconds.

 Top sports betting software providers

-And now that we have settled what is a sportsbook software provider, it’s time to look at the companies behind the scenes.
-Here’s the list of key players shaping the sportsbook industry in 2025, assembled by AffPapa:
+And now that we have settled what a sportsbook software provider is, it’s time to look at the companies behind the scenes.
+To save you hours of research, AffPapa is sharing the best sports betting software providers‘ list below.

 1. Kambi

-Founded in 2010, Kambi positions itself as a leading sports betting supplier, working with over 50 operators in more than 60 jurisdictions.
+Founded in 2010, Kambi positions itself as a leading sports betting supplier, working with more than 50 operators in more than 60 jurisdictions.
 Kambi provides services from odds-compiling and risk management to user-friendly interfaces, making sure you deliver exciting sports betting experiences.
 Isn’t that what you need?

 2. EveryMatrix